-These are the minimum computing requirements necessary to participate in the Department’s award-bearing and online courses; using better hardware and software may improve your study experience.
+These are the minimum IT requirements necessary to participate in the Department’s award-bearing and online courses; using better hardware and software may improve your study experience.
 Some courses have additional requirements, so please consult the IT requirements section listed in the course description of any course you plan to study.

 - An Internet connection (preferably broadband).